Demonstration of high-impedance superconducting NbRe Dayem bridges

+Rhenium is a superconductive material with a bulk critical temperature $T_c^{bulk}\sim2.4$K \cite{daunt1952}.
+When grown in thin films its superconductive properties slightly change and the critical temperature becomes $T_c^{film}\sim 1.85$K \cite{delsol2015} with a coherence length of $\xi \sim 150$nm \cite{ratter2017}.
+Rhenium compounds in general have attracted growing interest due to their unconventional superconductive properties \cite{kushwaha2024}.
 NbRe is a relatively-high critical temperature ($T_c^{bulk}\sim 9$K \cite{cirillo2015}) non-centrosymmetric superconductor \cite{shang2018}, which was proposed as a suitable material for superconducting single-photon detectors (SSPD) \cite{caputo2017,cirillo2020,cirillo2021,ejrnaes2022}.
 Thanks to a coherence length as short as $\xi\sim5$nm, this material might provide a platform for the realization of ultra-thin superconducting films (thickness $t_{NbRe}\simeq 3.5$nm \cite{cirillo2016}) with large critical temperatures ($T_c\simeq 5.3$K) easily accessible in $^4$He closed-cycle refrigerators.
-Such a short coherence length is the consequence of a sizable normal-state resistivity ($\rho_N \sim 3.1 x 10^{-5}$ $\Omega$m deduced by the normal state resistance and the dimensions of our structures), which turns out in a high $I_S R_N$ product, where $I_S$ is the switching current and $R_N$ is the normal-state resistance of the film.
-This peculiar characteristic, although somewhat rare for metals, can be achieved in dirty superconductors such as NbN.
-Differently, in polycrystalline NbRe this feature stems from the highly disordered nature of the film \cite{cirillo2016}.
-Another crucial figure of merit of NbRe is its high kinetic inductance, which makes the devices based on this material appealing for all those applications requiring a high inductance such as superinductors \cite{bell2012,pop2014,manucharyan2009}, fluxonium qubits \cite{hazard2019}, high Q-factor resonators \cite{doyle2008}, and radiation sensors \cite{kerman2007,santavicca2016}.
-Here, we report for the first time on devices based on a Dayem-bridge (DB) geometry made of NbRe films with different stoichiometry.
+Such a short coherence length is the consequence of a sizable normal-state resistivity ($\rho_N \sim 3.0 x 10^{-5}$ $\Omega$m deduced by the normal state resistance and the dimensions of our structures), which turns out in a high $I_S R_N$ product, where $I_S$ is the switching current and $R_N$ is the normal-state resistance of the device, which is quite uncommon for full metallic systems due to their usually low resistances.
+This peculiar characteristic can be achieved with the use of dirty superconductors such as NbN.
+Differently, in our NbRe films this feature stems from their highly-disordered nature \cite{cirillo2016}.
+Another crucial figure of merit of NbRe is its high kinetic inductance, which makes the devices based on this material appealing for all those applications requiring a high inductance such as superinductors \cite{bell2012,pop2014,manucharyan2009}, fluxonium qubits \cite{hazard2019}, high Q-factor resonators \cite{doyle2008}, radiation sensors \cite{kerman2007,santavicca2016}, superconductive oscillating circuits \cite{astafiev2012,schon2020}, and high inductance memory elements \cite{ilin2021}.
+Here, we report on devices based on a Dayem-bridge (DB) geometry made of NbRe films with different stoichiometry.
 The DB structure can serve as a tool to realize several monolithic devices such as superconducting quantum interference devices (SQUIDs), magnetometers \cite{paoluccisquid}, and logic gates \cite{desimoni2020}.
-Furthermore, the opportunity to suppress the supercurrent of the DB via an external gate voltage \cite{desimoni2018} makes this kind of structure appealing for the realization of variable kinetic inductors with high dynamic range or nanosized superconducting switches with high output voltage due to the high $I_S R_N$ product.
+Furthermore, the opportunity to suppress the supercurrent of the DB via an external gate voltage \cite{desimoni2018} makes this kind of structure appealing for the realization of variable kinetic inductors with high dynamic range or nanosized superconducting switches with high output voltage due to the high $I_S R_N$ product ($\gtrsim 100$ mV) \cite{paolucci2019,desimoni2020,polini2022}.